vaqMAD/vaqMAD/README.md

 I am Damian.
 Backend developer building reliable services with **Python** and **Go**.

-Passionate Linux user and a firm believer in the open-source.
+Linux user and a firm believer in the open-source.

 You can find out more about me on my [website](https://vaqmad.github.io/portfolio/).